serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/ReportDesignAttribute.md

 # ReportDesignAttribute class
 **namespace:** *[Serenity.Reporting](../README.md#serenity.reporting-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-The attribute used to determine the location of the report design which is usually a CSHTML file.
+The attribute used to determine the location of the report design, which is usually a CSHTML file.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]